0xSnowflakeXD/windows-utilities/README.md

 # Install & Use
 The entire software is just bunch of command files.
 You just have to extract them before starting the application for best results.
 Run the <kbd><kbd>WinUtils</kbd>.<kbd>cmd</kbd> file.

+Remember to delete "cached.dat" that the program created.

 Thanks for using the software and thanks for trusting us.
 Henry133